 5. Farro with Asparagus and Pecorino Romano

-It’s very versatile and when tossed with roasted or grilled asparagus, fresh grated Pecorino Romano, roasted garlic and a light vinaigrette, you will get tons of nutrients along with a lot of flavor.
+It’s very versatile and when tossed with roasted or grilled asparagus, fresh grated Pecorino Romano, roasted garlic, and a light vinaigrette, you will get tons of nutrients along with a lot of flavors.

 7. Lemon Basil Shrimp

 Shrimp is one of my favorite things in the world and when tossed with fresh lemon and basil ribbons, you won’t be able to stop eating it.

 Come on now.
 Anything with prosciutto is a winner.
 Toss it with some fresh basil and you can even throw in some ripe tomatoes.